krmax44/vue-ssr-service/README.md

   // the ssrPlugin is only used during development
   plugins: [vue(), ssrPlugin()],
   build: {
-    manifest: "manifest.json", // required when using the service in production
+    manifest: "manifest.json", // required to load the built assets in production
     rollupOptions: {
       input: {
         // heads-up: Vite will no longer scan the index.html for entries